frazy81/Singulersum/README.md

 Why did I create Singulersum
  * it is and was fun to create.
 And a challenge!
  * a graphics card and it's libraries offer all of that functionality out of the box.
 How ever: I wanted to see HOW it actually works, doing it all myself.
- * it's cool to see what one can achieve
+ * it's cool to see the achievement
  * main aim is to share and/or create interest.
 You can do something if you like to!
 Anything you want!
  * in case you're interested in computer graphics or 3D graphics or projections.
 Take a look at the source code.
 But don't take it as ground truth!
 I'm not a graphics expert.
 I was just curious if I can do it with as little help as possible...